 6.3.1 Women are recommended to start tenofovir DF or abacavir with emtricitabine or lamivudine as a nucleoside backbone.
 2C 6.3.2 It is recommended that the third agent in cART should be efavirenz or atazanavir/r, as these are agents with the most safety data in pregnancy.
-1C Rilpivirine (25 mg od), raltegravir (400 mg bd) or darunavir/r (600/100 mg bd) may be used as alternatives.
-1C Darunavir/r should be prescribed at the twice daily dose (600/100 mg bd) if known resistance, and consideration should be given to using this higher dose if darunavir is initiated in pregnancy.
+1C Rilpivirine (25 mg od), raltegravir (400 mg bd) or darunavir/r (600/100 mg bd) may be used as 1C alternatives.
+Darunavir/r should be prescribed at the twice daily dose (600/100 mg bd) if known resistance, and consideration should be given to using this higher dose if darunavir is initiated in pregnancy.
 2C Dolutegravir (50 mg od) may be considered from 6 weeks' gestation which must be confirmed.
 1C Zidovudine monotherapy is not recommended and should only be used in women declining cART with a viral load of <10,000 HIV RNA copies/mL and willing to have a caesarean section (CS).
-1A PI monotherapy, tenofovir alafenamide, darunavir/cobicistat and elvitegravir/cobicistat are not recommended in pregnancy.
+1A Tenofovir alafenamide may be prescribed for women after the first trimester of pregnancy 1C PI monotherapy, darunavir/cobicistat and elvitegravir/cobicistat are not recommended in pregnancy.
 1C